jenlesamuel/news_aggregator/README.md

 - **Database Issues**: Ensure that the MySQL service is running, and the `.env` database credentials match the ones in your `docker-compose.yml`file.
 The file is located at the root of the project folder.

-- **API Rate Limits**: NewsAPI.org, New York Times, and The Guardian APIs have rate limits.
-The scheduled task to scrape news articles has been configured to run every 3 minutes.
-This was arrived at using the Guardian API as a base.
-The API allows for only 500 requests per day which approximates to one request every 3 minutes.
-Other endpoints have no such limit.